videlais/learning-react/chapter7/index.md

 When working with CSS Modules, this allows for easily "assigning" of a `className` value (using JSX expressions) when working with generating elements or creating components based on using data and adding multiple elements.

-This also allows a parent component to more easily pass the value from to its children and for them to be able to use it as well.
+This also allows a parent component to more easily pass the value to its children and for them to be able to use it as well.

 ## Inline CSS

 So far, only class selectors have been discussed.
 ID selectors were mention and, because they break the *Components take care of themselves* rule, ignored.
 It is possible to create an ID-like selector in React.
-However, instead of "selecting," the code would be assigned to the `style` keyword.
+However, instead of "selecting," the code would be assigned to the `style` attribute.

 Class selectors use the keyword `className`, but that does not means the `style` attribute does not exist.
 It can also be used and, because React understand CSS Modules, can be given an object literal of properties, all of which are CSS values.

-Consider the following code:

 **index.js:**